lanl-ansi/MomentOpt.jl/docs/src/started.md

 julia> set_silent(gmp);
 julia> optimize!(gmp)
 ```
-We can querry the stats of the solved approximation
+We can query the stats of the solved approximation
 ```julia
 julia> objective_value(gmp)
 0.9369024582093924